Sticky Dusty Nuts

 Cool climate Chardonnay and a crunchy cocktail © Bottle and Brush Studio 2018-21

 LOCAL PRODUCE FEATURE: Here is the sexy Johansen Wines Chardonnay, from Tumbarumba, a perfect pairing with this platter.
 Cool climate Chardonnays of this region have this unique crisp flavour.
 I made that photo session with a bottle from the first edition featuring the new label designs that I had the chance to work on in 2018.
-After recovering from damages and smoke from the New Year’s Eve 2020 bushfires, all new vintage varieties will be coming back in stock soon!
+After recovering from damages and smoke from the 2020 bushfires, the chardy is back in stock!